Switching Mortgage in Ireland : How Much Can You Save?

 • Overall Result after 3 years:

-• They will be €1926 better off after 3 years by switching to 3.85% with Avant compared with staying on their current 4.2% mortgage.
+• They will be €5832 better off after 3 years by switching to 3.85% with Avant compared with staying on their current 4.75% mortgage.

 Some of the lowest mortgage rates are only available through brokers – for example, mortgages from Avant and Haven.

-You can access lower-rate mortgages from these lenders through Money Sherpa.
+You can access mortgages from these lenders through Money Sherpa.
 Visit their website and arrange a free no-obligation call back to discuss your switching options.

 ( DFP mortgages, trading as Moneysherpa is regulated by the Central Bank of Ireland.)